 General Information FAQ

-2020 Election Calendar--Includes all important dates and deadlines for all Election related activities leading to the 2020 election, including dates for Town committees, selection of delegates for State and District Conventions, petitions for and dates of primaries, activities pertaining to minor parties, registration of voters, and dates of elections.
+2021 Election Calendar--Includes all important dates and deadlines for all Election related activities leading to the 2021 election.
 Click here to download the entire calendar.

 Important facts to remember if you want to register just before an election:

 Mail in registration cards: We can accept your mail in voter registration card provided it is postmarked on or before the 14th day before Election Day.

 a) Saturday, three weeks before the election 10:00AM to 2PM in Registrars of Voters office at the Town Hall.

 b) Tuesday, one week before Election Day 9AM to 8PM.
 In Registrars office.

 c) Up to 7 days before the election you may register in person in the Registrars office.
 You must present identificaton.
 This is the last time you can register for this November’s election.Exceptions to the above cutoff dates are: